Addressing Negative Transfer in Diffusion Models: Experiments

 \subsection{Analysis}

 To provide a better understanding of our method, we present various analysis results here.
-Specifically, we analyze the behavior of MTL methods adopted, provide a convergence analysis, and assess the extent to which negative transfer has been addressed.
+Specifically, we compare the memory and runtime of MTL methods, analyze the behavior of MTL methods adopted, provide a convergence analysis, and assess the extent to which negative transfer has been addressed.

+\textbf{Memory and Runtime Comparison } We first compared the memory usage and runtime between MTL methods and vanilla training for a deeper understanding of their cost.
+We conducted measurements of memory usage and runtime with $k=5$ on the FFHQ dataset using the LDM architecture and timestep-based clustering, and the results are shown in Table~\ref{tab:time_memory_complexity}.
+PCgrad has a slower speed of 1.523 iterations/second compared to vanilla training, but its GPU memory usage is lower due to the partitioning of minibatch samples.
+Meanwhile, NashMTL has a runtime of 2.011 iterations/second.
+Even though NashMTL uses more GPU memory, it has a better runtime than PCgrad because it computes per-interval gradients occasionally.
+Concurrently, UW shows similar runtime and GPU memory usage as vanilla training, which is attributed to its use of weighted loss and a single backpropagation process.

 \textbf{Behavior of MTL Methods }